 The structure factors and atomic coordinates have been deposited in the Protein Data Bank under accession codes 4KK7 (EccB1mt), 5CYU (EccB1ms), 4KV2 (cyto-EccD1mt), and 4KV3 (MBP-cyto-EccD1mt).

 Wagner, Jonathan Mark; Chan, Sum; Evans, Timothy J.; Kahng, Sara; Kim, Jennifer; Arbing, Mark A.; Eisenberg, David; and Korotkov, Konstantin V., "Structures of EccB1 and EccD1 from the Core Complex of the Mycobacterial ESX-1 Type VII Secretion System" (2016).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 88.